iceycolduser/zyron/README.md

 ## Hosting

-Zyron Proxy can be hosted on Netlify and similar static hosting providers.
+Zyron can be hosted on Netlify, Vercel, Cloudflare Pages, or similar static hosting platforms.
-Only Netlify has been fully tested; other hosting platforms may work but have not been verified.
+All three have been tested and work.

 ### Example Deployment